Axis-Fi/axis-core/design/EMPA.md

 ```

 ### Buyer Cancels Bid

 Buyers are able to cancel bids they make prior to the auction concluding and receive their deposit back.
 The bid must be deleted from the stored bids so as to not require it to be decrypted.

+What would cause a loss of funds?

+- ✅ Revert from fee-on-transfer ERC20 token: this is already checked during bidding when transferring the quote token from the bidder to the AuctionHouse.
+- ✅ Revert-on-zero ERC20 token: the transfer amount is checked before calling `transfer()`
+- ❌ Bidder on blacklist: if the bidder is added to the quote token's blacklist after the bid is placed, the transfer of the quote tokens back to the bidder would fail.

 ```mermaid
 sequenceDiagram